 The first section provides information about the work order scheduled.

 - Status – The work order status provides a quick detail about what is happening on this job.
-These status’ are customized by your system administrator to match the processes in your company.
-Changing a status can send notifications to team members, assist in sorting and searching for work orders, and notate where in the lifecycle of a job this work order comes from.
+Your system administrator customizes these statuses’ to match the processes in your company.
+Changing a status can send notifications to team members, assist in sorting and searching for work orders, and notate where this work order comes from in the life cycle of a job.
 The status is updated during check-in or check-out of the work order.
 When a technician is checked in to the work order, this field will also display the start time of the check-in.
-Read More

 - Resource – also known as Technician.
 This will display the name of the individual who has been assigned to the work listed.
-The work order can be reassigned to a different technician by tapping on the name and selecting the new technician from the available list.
-Read More
+You can reassign the work order to a different technician by tapping on the name and selecting the new technician from the available list.

 - Type – this filter is also customizable by system administrators and is used to help classify the work order.
-This could be Warranty, New Construction, or Service.
-Read More
+This could be a Warranty, New Construction, or Service.

 - Class – classes are used to subdivide financial reporting in QuickBooks.
-Classes can also be used to distinguish between various locations or segments of your company’s business.
-Read More
+You can also use classes to distinguish between various locations or segments of your company’s business.

 Typically, this is the job site address as defined in the Customer record in CRM.
-With the correct permission, this address can be modified by tapping on it.
-Keep in mind that changing an address on the work order modifies the customer’s master job site address.
-Read More
+With the correct permission, you can modify this address by tapping on it.
+Remember that changing an address on the work order modifies the customer’s master job site address.